Industry-Wide Business Valuation FAQ & Glossary

 Risk-Free Rate — the rate of return available in the market on an investment free of default risk.

-Rule of Thumb — a mathematical formula developed from the relationship between price and certain variables based on experience, observation, hearsay, or a combination of these; usually industry-specific.
+Rule of Thumb — a mathematical formula developed from the relationship between both price and certain variables based on experience, whether an observation, hearsay, or a combination of these; usually industry-specific.

 Rule of Thumb Business Valuation — Every type of business has three or more different valuation rules of thumb that are used to give a ballpark value.
 There are thousands of different rules of thumb that are available to provide an indication of value for different business types.
 These “rules” are based on some multiple of sales, EBITDA or growth rate.

 Sales to Working Capital — The working capital turnover ratio is also referred to as net sales to working capital.
-It indicates a company’s effectiveness in using its working capital.
-This ratio will often highlight trends missed by current and quick ratios.
-The working capital turnover ratio is calculated as follows: net annual sales divided by the average amount of working capital during the same year.
+It indicates a company’s effectiveness in using its working capital, and this ratio often highlights trends missed by current and quick ratios.
+The working capital turnover ratio is calculated by net annual sales divided by the average amount of working capital during the same year.

 Standard of Value — the identification of the type of value being utilized in a specific engagement; for example, fair market value, fair value, investment value.

-Subject Interest — A business, business ownership interest, security, or intangible asset that is the subject of a valuation engagement.
+Subject Interest — A business, business ownership interest, security, or intangible asset subject to a valuation engagement.

 Subsequent Event — An event that occurs subsequent to the valuation date.

-Sustaining Capital Reinvestment — the periodic capital outlay required to maintain operations at existing levels, net of the tax shield available from such outlays.
+Sustaining Capital Reinvestment — the periodic capital outlay required to maintain operations at existing levels and net of the tax shield available from such outlays.

 Systematic Risk — the risk that is common to all risky securities and cannot be eliminated through diversification.
 The measure of systematic risk in stocks is the beta coefficient.